"Poor" Rated Bridges

 2. The superstructure (main supporting element of the deck, usually beams, girders, and trusses).

-3. The substructure (supports to hold up the superstructure and deck - usually abutments and piers).
+3. The substructure (supports holding up the superstructure and deck - usually abutments and piers).

 These elements are rated on a scale from zero (closed to traffic) to nine (relatively new).
 If any of the three elements is rated as a four or less, the bridge is categorized as being in poor condition by federal regulations.